 Açaí na Tigela:

 My favourite Brazilian food!
-Made from frozen, antioxidant rich, native açaí berries, açaí na tigela which literally means açaí in the bowl; so creative) tastes like what I can only describe as the love child of a chocolate ice cream and a fruity smoothie.
+Made from frozen, antioxidant-rich berries, açaí tastes like the love child of a chocolate ice cream and a fruity smoothie.

-You can buy one ‘completa’ (topped with banana, condensed milk, and granola) on almost beach you visit, or, for an even more exciting encounter, go to one of the little açaí bars and pick whichever toppings you fancy.
+You can buy one ‘completa’ (topped with banana, condensed milk, and granola) on almost beach you visit.
+Or for an even more exciting treat, you can go to an açaí bar and pick any toppings you fancy.
 (Mango, pineapple, strawberry, kiwi, chocolates, nuts, berries, syrup, you name it!)
-And although every acaí combination I’ve ever tasted has been a delightful experience, my favourite all-time favourite creation is açaí topped with mango, strawberry, honey and crumbled paçoca).
+And although every combination I’ve ever tasted has been delightful, my all-time favourite creation is açaí topped with mango, strawberry, honey and crumbled paçoca.
 It’s the perfect snack because it’s not unhealthy enough for me to feel guilty about indulging my one-açaí-a-day habit.
-(It would be nice to say that I’m exaggerating for comedic effect, but I really do think this may count as an addiction!)

 Writing this late night has reminded me that I still have a little pot of banana-blended açaí waiting for me downstairs in the freezer, and on that note, I end.

-I hope you’ve enjoyed this peak into my wonderful culinary experience; now I’m off for some delicious frozen fruity goodness.
+I hope you’ve enjoyed this peek into my wonderful culinary experience, now it’s time for some delicious frozen fruity goodness.